The sprint backlog is the set of items that were selected at the start of the sprint to achieve them during the sprint following the sprint objective.

 Although the scrum does not specify the nature of transparency to have, the sprint backlog must be visible to all.
 The development team will be responsible for it and will have to maintain it in real time; indeed, this real-time maintenance will allow to have a better transparency on the team work.

 The development team should at least once a day (potentially at the daily sprint), calculate the remaining work to be done in order to have a good vision of the remaining course to achieve the sprint goal.

-To conclude, scrum teams usually use the burndown chart to do this work.
+To conclude about this topic of sprint backlog, scrum teams usually use the burndown chart to do this work.